Divine Ho Chi Minh. How the Father of Vietnamese Independence Became a God. Ho Chi Minh Ho Chi Minh was the leader of the communists

 Chilean poet Victor Jara dedicated the song "El derecho de vivir en paz" to Ho Chi Minh

-Kyiv specialized school No. 251 is named after him
+Kyiv Specialized School No. 251 is named after him

-Nicholas Guillen wrote "Elegy for Ho Chi Minh"
+Nicolas Guillen wrote "Elegy for Ho Chi Minh"

 (real name - Nguyen Tat Ghanh)